-The increase in charges for services is primarily related to the increase in water revenues in the current year.
+The decrease in charges for services is primarily related to the decrease in sewer revenues in the current year.

-The decrease in miscellaneous revenues is due to less utility expansion fees collected in the current year.
+The increase in miscellaneous revenues is due to more utility expansion fees collected in the current year.

-The decrease in total expenses is related to decreased contingency and lease expenses in the current year.
+The decrease in total expenses is related to decreases in repairs and maintenance and lease expenses in the current year.